kevinolega/callcentertrainingtips/6wel/bonus/6web-confident.md

 I read my prepared answers on my way to the interview.

-I have a list of all my awesome skills, stories and accomplishments.
+I have a list of all my awesome skills, stories, and accomplishments.

 I practice a good intro.

 I prepare good stories to share with the interviewer.

-I record a video of my intro and my story and I'm 100% satisfied with my delivery.
+I record a video of my intro and my story, and I'm 100% satisfied with my delivery.

 I test my intro and stories on a few friends.